 All members practicing and traveling with a sport club must have a complete IM League profile and waiver submitted to the Sport Club Office.
-No member will be allowed to travel or practice if they have not turned in the forms.
+No member will be allowed to travel or practice if they have not submitted the forms.
 Due to the sensitive nature of the information on the participant's IM League profile, information can only be seen by the staff of the Sport Clubs Council (coordinator, graduate assistant, president, and supervisors).

-All Coaches must fill out a Coach's agreement form; which can be found on the website.
+All Coaches must fill out a Coaches agreement form, which can be found on the website.